 Conference material supplements record research around a common thread, as presented at a workshop, congress, or conference, for the scientific record.
 They can include the following types of articles:

-Data notes, published by F1000Research, are brief descriptions of scientific datasets that promote the potential reuse of research data and include details of why and how the data were created.
-They don’t include any analyses or conclusions.
+Data notes promote the potential reuse of research data and include details of why and how the data were created.
+They do not include any analysis but they can be linked to a research article incorporating analysis of the published dataset, as well as the results and conclusions.

 Research data varies by discipline and subject area.
 It doesn’t just mean data files or spreadsheets, it can take many forms such as video, transcripts, questionnaires or slides.
 It’s now possible – and sometimes even required by funders or journals – to share datasets that accompany your research.